3.3. Basic Measurement Operation

 Display

 In AC mode, the display can be configured to show either total RMS and DC measurements, relative RMS measurement, or +Peak, -Peak, and Peak to Peak measurements.
 Tap the three dots in the upper right hand corner of the display area to change what is displayed.
-When displaying the Relative RMS measurement, the ZERO/CLEAR button can be used to modify the baseline for the relative measurement.
+When displaying the Relative RMS measurement, use the ZERO/CLEAR button to modify the baseline for the relative measurement.
 For more information on the Relative RMS measurement, see Relative Measurement.

 Total RMS The total power of the input signal, including AC and DC components within the observation window